makyo/writing/work/claw17/disappearance.md

 "Yeah, seems like," I offer as I carefully shift the painting off the table to lay it flat on the ground next to me.
 My poor-weasel's easel of the table between us and the bucket of ice returns to its former state as drinking space.
 I pour us both a drink.

-Adam's moved on from rum, and is now trying his paw at whiskey.
+The otter hass moved on from rum, and is now trying his paw at whiskey.
 We've been cycling through batches over the last few weeks.
 The taste is far sweeter than I would've expected, but Adam says he doesn't have the cuts quite right yet.

-Ice machine ice and homemade whiskey jockey for space with words.
-"Wha's lie in off easo?"
+In my mouth, ice machine ice and homemade whiskey jockey for space with words.
+"Wha's li' in off 'easo?"

-"Same but slower," Adam says, grinning down to his glass.
+"Same but slower," Adam says, chuckling down to his glass.
 "Way slower, some days.
 You got here before season started, but weren't really here in the middle of off-season.
 I'll probably beg your help deep-cleaning some of the units."

 "Sure thing, boss."
 I laugh as that gets me an ice-cube to the face.
 "Fine.
 Sure thing, master."

 Adam makes as though he'll throw the whole bucket of ice at me, before we both settle back into our chairs with jars of whiskey and ice, grinning.
-In the silence, I paint my claws with the black acrylic left on the brush from the ceiling tile.
+In the silence, I paint my claws idly with the black acrylic left on the brush from my work on the ceiling tile.
 The condensation off the glass thins the paint and it starts to seep into my fur.
 My paws are covered with the stuff anyway.

-The silence goes from comfortable to expectant, and when I look up, Adam's adopted a vaguely confused look, which he's directed toward his drive.
+The silence goes from comfortable to expectant, and when I look up, Adam's adopted a vaguely confused look with whiskers smoothed back, which he's directed toward his all-important drive.
 Just as I'm about to brush it off, he asks, "How'd you leave?"

 It takes me a bit to respond, and I try to fill that space by nervously stirring the ice into my white whiskey.
 "If I just say 'very carefully', will that be enough?"

 The otter's expression softens and he shrugs against the back of his chair.
 "I s'pose.
 Doesn't mean I don't still want to know."

 "I just...I don't know.
 I spent a lot of time thinking about all the different parts there were of my life and thinking about what I'd be without them."
 I brush my paws over my cheeks, heedless of the paint.
 My fur has almost grown back completely, and the freeze-brand has indeed come in white.
 Still, it's a habit I've kept.
-"And then I just set a date and went around to all those parts one by one, turning them off or destroying them."
+"And then I just set a date and went around to all those parts one by one, turning them off or throwing them away."

 "No going back, then?"